Word to DITA Conversion FAQ

 Unrecognized "Keyboard Key" style for "r" Word element

-warning add a new row in the Word styles mapping table with the following cells:- Type the "r" text into the Word element cell, because the unrecognized style was found on a Word character.
+warning, add a new row in the Word styles mapping table with the following cells:- Type "r" in the Word element cell (because the unrecognized style was found on a Word character).

-- Type the "Keyboard Key" into the Word style cell.
+- Type "Keyboard Key" in the Word style cell.

-- In the HTML elements cell you have to add a corresponding
+- In the HTML elements cell, you need to add a

-HTML element.
-For this one, a corresponding element is
+corresponding HTML element.
+For this example, a corresponding element is

 "